skot/bitaxe_updtrr/README.md

 # updtrr - Bitaxe Firmware and Web Interface Updater

-A Python script to update ESP-Miner firmware and web interface files on multip- **Device status grid** with visual symbols:
+A Python script to update ESP-Miner firmware and web interface files on multiple Bitaxe devices simultaneously.
-  - ⏳ Pending
-  - 📡 Discovering devices
-  - 🎯 Device discovered
-  - 🔍 Checking version
-  - ✅ Up to date
-  - 📤 Uploading web interface
-  - ⚡ Uploading firmware
-  - ✓ Success
-  - ✗ Failed
-  - 🎉 Completed devices simultaneously.
-Includes both command-line and beautiful TUI (Text User Interface) versions.

 ## Features